 - Modify Your Tax Withholdings.
 While it can be nice to get a big, fat check each spring from the IRS, it’s not so nice to know that you also gave Uncle Sam an interest-free loan for the year.
 (I assure you that he wouldn’t return the favor for you.)
 So, if you are getting a significant tax return each year, it’s time to adjust your withholdings.

-A new year is a great time for a fresh start, and we all need it after all that we’ve been through in 2020.
-Before we move into 2021, take the time to make these money moves so that you can have a strong start in 2021.
+A new year is a great time for a fresh start.
+Take the time to make these money moves so that you can have a strong start in the new year.

 Until next time,